bernerus/TetrodeBoards/Testing.md

 Apply power to the low voltage transformer.

 Connect both transformers to mains voltage.
-Beware, there is now lethal voltages available at the cards.
+Beware, there are now lethal voltages available on the boards.
 Check that the DC voltage on the 4:th pin from the corner of J104 to ground is 11.8-12.3V Check the G1 out voltage against the CATHODE rail (J108 pin 2), should be less than -100V.
 Press the PTT button.
 The voltage should rise to about -93 to -92 Volts depending on the position of RV102.